fongandrew/hydeout/poster_prize.md

 sidebar_link: false
 ---

-The <b>Best Poster Prize</b> is awarded by the International Society for Biomolecular Archaeology for the best poster presented at the biennial ISBA meetings by a student or postdoc.
+The <b>Future Fellows Poster Prize</b> is awarded by the International Society for Biomolecular Archaeology for the best poster presented at the biennial ISBA meetings by a student or postdoc.

 All student and postdoc posters are eligible and are evaluated by the Prize Committee at the biennial meeting.
 The winners are